ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ### Bulk upload {#bulk-upload}

 Clients or intermediates with multiple reports in hand can use bulk upload endpoint and send an HTTP POST to `{leader}/tasks/{task-id}/reports/bulk` with media type "application/dap-bulk-report".
 A bulk request is equivalent to multiple separate submissions and is strictly a performance optimization.

 The "application/dap-bulk-report" format contains a prologue that encodes extensions that are common to all reports.
-The header is followed by any number of reports, from which those shared fields are removed.
+The prologue is followed by any number of reports, from which those shared fields are removed.

 ~~~ tls-presentation
 struct {